Illinois State University

 3. Develop methods for involving public school personnel in CTE activities.

-3. Planning/Development
+C. Planning/Development

-1. anticipating needs for new programs or new initiatives;
+1. Anticipating needs for new programs or new initiatives.

-2. making the Provost and the University’s academic planners aware of these anticipated needs;
+2. Making the Provost and the University’s academic planners aware of these anticipated needs.

-3. working with the Provost’s office and the University’s planners in seeking ways to request and to obtain funds to implement new initiatives;
+3. Working with the Provost’s office and the University’s planners in seeking ways to request and to obtain funds to implement new initiatives.

-5. advising the Provost and University academic planners regarding educator preparation programs which have been designated for consolidation or elimination.
+5. Advising the Provost and University academic planners regarding educator preparation programs which have been designated for consolidation or elimination.

-4. Regulation
+D. Regulation

 1. Monitor program requirements as mandated by the State or by accrediting bodies in teacher education to assure their timely implementation.